nayeonk/itpwebdev/notes-and-assignments/assignments/499/authentication.md

 You will __NOT__ be accessing PHP superglobal data using $\_GET, $\_POST, or $\_SESSION.
 You will instead use Symfony's HttpFoundation.

-You will create 4 pages:
+You will create 4 php scripts:

 * login.php
 * login-process.php